spencertipping/tau/doc/utf9.md

 cb [sb] 01            ← ω
 cb [sb] 02            ← τ
 cb [sb] 03 [theta...] ← θ
+cb [sb] 04 [iota...]  ← ι
+cb [sb] 05            ← κ
 ```

 Here, `theta...` is a big-endian unsigned integer (1, 2, 4, or 8 bytes) that represents the approximate stream angle -- that is, the estimated fraction of items seen so far until the next _τ_.

 _ω_ is equivalent to closing the stream: sending it will cause the stream to be closed from the sender's side.
 Receivers will never receive this value directly.

+_ι_ and _κ_ are used by some operators for flow control.
+They are sent _backwards_ up a pipe as an alternative to using buffer-fill as the traffic control mechanism.
+Not all operators are required to respect these symbols.

 ### Indexes